SNCFdevelopers/ngx-piano/README.md

 This library aims to provide an integration for the Piano Analytics product into Angular applications.

+## Prerequisite

+This library is only compatible with the Angular 16.x.x version and above, make sure to update your project with the following [Angular guide](https://update.angular.io/)

 ## Installation

 - Run `npm install @sncf/ngx-piano`